 Hello world

 If the exception is ignored, the recipient task is not permitted to continue executing; it is transferred to its finally portion.
-Vulnerabilities associated with unhandled exceptions are addressed in clause 6.36 Ignored error status and unhandled exceptions [OYB].
+Vulnerabilities associated with unhandled exceptions are addressed in subclause 6.36 Ignored error status and unhandled exceptions [OYB].

-In any of the above cases, the vulnerabilities documented in ISO/IEC 24772-1 clause 6.60 apply to Python asyncio tasks.
+In any of the above cases, the vulnerabilities documented in ISO/IEC 24772-1 subclause 6.60 apply to Python asyncio tasks.

 Common Vulnerabilities

 The termination of any concurrent activity can consume significant time and resources, e.g. because of finalization.
-Thus there is a risk of timing errors for the remaining concurrent entities.
+Thus, there is a risk of timing errors for the remaining concurrent entities.

 6.60.2 Guidance to language users

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.60.5.
+Follow the guidance contained in ISO/IEC 24772-1 subclause 6.60.5.

 Avoid external termination of concurrent entities except as an extreme measure, such as the termination of the program.